 We’re working with the Welsh Ambulance Service NHS Trust on a programme called the Falls Response Service, which plays a pivotal role in helping people in the home when they need it most.
 Our aim is to improve the treatment of people who have fallen at home, to reduce waiting times for them, and prevent unnecessary admissions to hospitals.

-We work in eight locations across Wales, where our falls assistants provide an initial response to safely lift patients from the floor, where there are no injuries or a minor injury as a result of a fall.
+We work across Wales, where our falls assistants provide an initial response to safely lift patients from the floor, where there are no injuries or a minor injury as a result of a fall.
 They will assess the patient, and work with the Clinical Contact Centre and Ambulance Service to ensure the most appropriate treatment is given and any onward referral is given if needed.

 In 2019, our Falls Assistance team were able to help over 5,000 people, saving more than 3,000 people a trip to the hospital, and enabling them to stay at home.

 This saved a number of emergency ambulance callouts, freeing them up to attend more life-threatening calls and helped those we were called to, who were often vulnerable or elderly, to stay at home.